 Hours and admission: Hours are seasonal. $4-$12.

 Winston-Salem, North Carolina

-Explore the life of Moravians and early Southerners living in the 18th and 19th centuries by touring the historic town of Salem and surrounding gardens.
-Visit the town’s buildings to see historic trades, such as gunsmithing, pottery or gardening.
-Demonstrations include quilting, 18th-century games, hearth cooking, food preservation and more.
+Explore the life of Moravians and early Southerners living in the 18th and 19th centuries and tour the historic town of Salem and surrounding gardens.
+Visit the town’s buildings to see historic trades like gunsmithing, pottery, or gardening.
+Demonstrations include quilting, 18th-century games, hearth cooking, food preservation, and more.

 Don’t miss: Celebrate the holidays with the Candle Tea, held on select dates in November and early December. $1-$5.
 Sing Christmas carols, see how the Moravians make beeswax candles, sip on Moravian coffee and eat sugar cake, and listen to the Christmas story.

 COVID-19 response: “Old Salem’s historic buildings and venues are temporarily closed due to COVID-19 but grounds are open for exploration. … We will continue to offer engaging online programming to support teachers, students, families, and lifelong learners in our community.
 We will be launching new and innovative on-site programs, like Salem Pathways, as well as on-site research appointments during Phase 2.5, but our buildings will remain closed to traditional in-person visitation.
 This fall we will begin offering virtual field trips led by our talented museum educators as well as concerts and expanded online programs for lifelong learners.
 Old Salem also will continue to support the community in nontraditional ways, including baking bread and cultivating fresh produce for local food banks.
 To date we have donated more than 5,500 loaves of fresh bread and more than 2,500 pounds of produce from our gardens.”